openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 Using different combinations of build helper tools, eglibc, gcc, whatever did not really
         help.
-Even the search engine results were full of the same questions but with very little answers, and most of the answers were clearly in the league of cargo cult programming, nothing you™d want to rely on for a toolchain to be used by others.
+Even the search engine results were full of the same questions but with very little answers, and most of the answers were clearly in the league of cargo cult programming, nothing youâ€™d want to rely on for a toolchain to be used by others.

 But finally I came across [this mail from Mike
           Frysinger](http://sourceware.org/ml/libc-help/2009-02/msg00023.html) which finally showed that it can be as easy